 Bonus: January is Learn to Ski & Snowboard Month, where the downhill and cross-country resorts within 100 miles of Reno typically offer discounts on lessons, lift tickets, and rentals, as well as programs designed for everyone from complete beginners to experts.
 So whether you’re a brand-new skier or snowboarder, or just looking to take your skills to the next level, there’s no better time to plan a trip to Reno.

 Tons of Other Snowy Pursuits

 The skiing around Reno could keep you busy for a lifetime, but that’s just the tip of the iceberg when it comes to exploring the area’s snowy landscape.
 Destiny Phan, manufacturing engineer at local outdoor gear company Cascade Designs, recommends renting snowshoes and ambling along Chickadee Ridge on the Tahoe Rim Trail.
 Looking to cover more ground quickly?
 Phan says the ride up Mount Watson with Lake Tahoe Snowmobile Tours is not to be missed.
 “The views of the lake are incredible, and the tour ends with a ‘free-for-all’ on a frozen pond where you can let loose on your snowmobile,” she says.
-Back in Reno, Phan loves the outdoor ice-skating scene at THE ROW, in downtown.
+Back in Reno, Phan loves the outdoor ice-skating scene at the Grand Sierra Resort.

 Epic Send Opportunities